TOSPIO/syncron/README.md

 Available options:
   -h,--help                Show this help text -n,--no-startup-sync     Do not sync on startup.
-Only sync on changes --exclude EXCLUDED_DIRS  The paths to exclude from being watched (Not implemented yet)
+Only sync on changes --exclude EXCLUDED_DIRS  The paths to exclude from being watched